bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ## Button content

 You can customize the text of the dropdown button by using either the `text` prop (shown in previous examples), or use the `button-content` slot instead of the `text` prop.
-The `button-content` slot allows you to use basic HTML and icons in the button content
+The `button-content` slot allows you to use basic HTML and icons in the button content.

-If both the prop `text` and slot `button-content` are present, the slot `button-content` will take precedence
+If both the prop `text` and slot `button-content` are present, the slot `button-content` will take precedence.

 <HighlightCard>
   <b-dropdown v-model="show2" text="Button text via Prop" class="me-2">